pierre-rouleau/pel/doc/pel-manual.rst

   - Keep as many standard Emacs key bindings as possible.

-- Document what's available: the key bindings, the special considerations, the documents that should be read to deepen user's understanding.
+- Document what's available: the key bindings, the special considerations, the documents to read for further learning.
 - Allow use of PEL even when someone has an extensive Emacs init file.
 - Add support for several programming languages integrating many packages that support these programming languages.
 Support for C, C++, Rust, Go,